edac713/gearheadhats/google-reviews.md

 ★★★★★
 2 years ago

 > I have worked with the team at Gearhead Hats for a couple of years now.
 You will not find a better fitting hat than a Gearhead Hat.
 Their library of vintage patches is extremely impressive.
-The stitching and quality is professional ...
+The stitching and quality is professional grade.
+The finished product is truly a work of art and you can feel comfortable knowing your hat is an original - a 1 of 1.
+Keep up the great work.
+I’ll be using Gearhead for many years to come.

 ---